See Credit Details Below

 Attorneys, employers, and other professionals looking to expand their knowledge of federal sex discrimination law and who want to implement best practices for protecting LGBTQ employees.

-Prerequisites: An interest in staying current on the latest cases and emerging issues in federal sex discrimination law.
+Prerequisites: An interest in staying up to date on federal sex discrimination case law and practice.

 Advanced Preparation: None